zchee/neovim-wiki/Development-tips.md

 - The `contrib` folder contains a [YouCompleteMe configuration](https://github.com/neovim/neovim/tree/master/contrib/YouCompleteMe) for Neovim.

 ## Code linting
 You can run the linter locally using `make lint`.
+The linting process downloads master linting errors from "https://raw.githubusercontent.com/neovim/doc/gh-pages/reports/clint/errors.json" and substract them from your branch so that it shows your errors only.

 If you work in a single or a few files at a time, you can lint a single C file at a time using

     make clint LINT_FILE="src/nvim/ops.c"